pivotal-cf/docs-service-backup/index.html.md

     release: service-backup
 ```

-- **source_executable**
+<a id="configuring-backup-schedule"></a>
+#### Configuring the backup schedule

+Backups will be triggered according to the schedule given by the `cron_schedule` property.
+See [robfig/cron](https://godoc.org/github.com/robfig/cron) for cron expression syntax.

+<a id="defining-files"></a>
+#### Defining the files to be be backed up

+The `source_folder` property names a local path from which backups are uploaded.
+All files in here are uploaded.

+<a id="preparing-files"></a>
+#### Preparing the files to be backed up

-  Executable to run before each backup.
+The `source_executable` property names an executable to run before each backup.
 This is useful for services that require some operation to be performed before backing files up, for example triggering a Redis memory dump to disk.
-This is mandatory at the moment, so use a dummy when this is not required (e.g. `true`).
+This is mandatory at the moment, so use a dummy when this is not required (e.g. `/bin/true`).
+Tokens are split on spaces; first is command to execute and remaining are passed as args to command.

-- **cron_schedule**

-  Backups will be triggered according to this schedule.
-See [robfig/cron](https://godoc.org/github.com/robfig/cron) for cron expression syntax.

-The service-backup is co-located on the `redis-server` instance group.
+<a id="cleaning-files"></a>
+#### Cleaning up the files which were backed up

+The optional `cleanup_executable` property names a local executable to cleanup backups.
+Tokens are split on spaces; first is command to execute and remaining are passed as args to command.

 <a id="correlating"></a>
 #### Correlating BOSH instances to Cloud Foundry service instances